 London Symphony Orchestra/André Previn

-André Previn was principal conductor of the LSO for most of the 1970s, and during that period they made many wonderful recordings together.
+André Previn was principal conductor of the London Symphony Orchestra (which we named one of the best orchestras in the world) for most of the 1970s, and during that period they made many wonderful recordings together.
 This A Pastoral Symphony was among the best of them, and it continues to set a high bar for other interpretations to aspire to.

 The LSO was packed with outstanding section leaders at the time, and the quality of the solo playing eclipses that on any other recording.
 Violinist John Georgiadis, clarinettist Gervase de Peyer and flautist William Bennett all make telling contributions, as do the oboe and viola soloists, while the important horn and trumpet solos in the second movement are plangently expressive.

 Previn’s shaping of the Pastoral has an organic, naturally unravelling quality that is deeply satisfying, and invites repeated listening.
-The dip and swell of VW’s string writing in the opening movement is sentiently registered, its uneasy dynamic surges unsettling the listener without grandstanding or over-emphasis.
+The dip and swell of Vaughan Williams’s string writing in the opening movement is sentiently registered, its uneasy dynamic surges unsettling the listener without grandstanding or over-emphasis.

 The third movement has a grungy, glowering demeanour owing much to the LSO’s unshakable corporate virtuosity and Previn’s rhythmic trenchancy.
 Again, though, Previn deftly avoids overstatement – the physical threat carried in the music is palpable, but there is no unnecessary pummelling.
 The jittery fugal coda is incisively delivered, and for once seems more than a quizzical afterthought.